7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 How many kits do I need for continuous harvests?

-For a family of 3-4, we recommend starting with 2-3 kits.
+For a family of 3 to 4, we recommend starting with 2 to 3 kits.
 This allows you to:

-- Start a new tray every 3-4 days
+- Start a new tray every 3 to 4 days

 - Always have fresh microgreens ready